MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Logging.md

 ## Short Description

-PowerShell logs details of PowerShell operations, such as starting and stopping the program engine and starting and stopping PowerShell providers.  it will also log details about PowerShell commands.
+PowerShell logs internal operations from the engine, providers, and cmdlets.

 ## Long Description

+PowerShell logs details of PowerShell operations, such as starting and stopping the engine and starting and stopping providers.
+It will also log details about PowerShell commands.

 The location of PowerShell logs is dependent on the target platform.
 On Windows, PowerShell logs to the event log, on Linux, PowerShell logs